maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 As a side note consider that the Linux scheduler is made of different [scheduler classes](https://www.kernel.org/doc/html/v5.17/scheduler/sched-design-CFS.html#scheduling-classes) ([code](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L2117)), of which the [CFS class](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11737) is the highest-priority one.
 Another one is the [real time](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/rt.c#L2642) scheduler class, tailored as the name suggests for tasks that need responsiveness.

 Interactive tasks would run for small amounts of time but need to run quickly as events happen.
-CPU-intensive tasks don’t require to complete ASAP, but require CPU time.
+CPU-intensive tasks don’t require to complete ASAP, but require longer CPU time.
 Based on that, time accounting is what guarantees fairness in Linux CFS scheduler as long as the task who run for less time will run next.

 This comes to the time accounting, so let's start to dig into it!